deepakjon31/LLM-Agents/k8s/README.md

-# Kubernetes Setup for Agentic RAG Platform
+# Kubernetes Setup for AI Chatbot

-This directory contains Kubernetes configuration files for deploying the Agentic RAG platform.
+This directory contains Kubernetes configuration files for deploying the AI Chatbot platform.

 ## Directory Structure